adt77/Case_Study_3/README.md

-# maven-project
+# Case Study 3 Project Deployment

-Simple Maven Project
+Deploying the Project using Jenkins to Docker Container.